26 Prediction

 26.4 Performance metrics

-It is intuitively clear that the performance of the models is not particularly impressive, but in general we need ways to measure model performance more formally and precisely.
+While it is intuitively clear that the performance of our models is rather unimpressive, we need ways to measure model performance more formally and precisely.
 A number of evaluation metrics are available to measure the performance of prediction models.
-In this section, we discuss some of these metrics with a focus on two-class classification problems.21
+In this section, we discuss some of these metrics with a focus on two-class classification problems.24

 26.4.1 Accuracy